OpenAdaptAI/OpenAdapt/README.md

 3. In your pull request, include a brief summary of your approach, any assumptions you made, and how you integrated the SegmentAnything, GPT-J, and PaddleOCR libraries.

-4. Bonus: interacting with ChatGPT and/or other language transformer models in order to generate code and/or evaluate design decisions is strongly encouraged.
+4. *Bonus*: interacting with ChatGPT and/or other language transformer models in order to generate code and/or evaluate design decisions is encouraged.
 If you choose to do so, please include the full transcript.

 ### Getting Started